Employing or Contracting with Open Source Contributors

 Transparency

 This is in tension with the open source focus on transparency and collaboration.
 Finding an appropriate balance is key to your successful participation in ASF projects.
+Being transparent about your company priorities has several practical payoffs:

 Getting Started